Mackenzie Lansing

 Mackenzie Lansing is a French-American television and film actress.

 Early life

 Lansing grew up in a small town outside of Paris called Villebon-sur-Yvette and was involved in the punk scene as a teenager.
-Her parents were missionaries and they also spent time in the Kinshasa in the Democratic Republic of the Congo.
+Her parents were missionaries and they also spent time in Kinshasa in the Democratic Republic of the Congo.

 Career

 Lansing moved to New York City, where she attended the American Academy of Dramatic Arts.
 After that she made appearances on television shows such Murder Castle, Red Oaks, and Tell Me a Story.
 She worked with Maggie Gyllenhaal in The Deuce.
 Lansing plays Brianna Delrasso on HBO's limited drama series Mare of Easttown alongside Kate Winslet.

 In 2021 Lansing filmed indie drama film Allswell in New York alongside Liza Colón-Zayas, Elizabeth Rodriguez and Daphne Rubin-Vega.
 In 2022 she was cast in the Hunger Games prequel, The Hunger Games: The Ballad of Songbirds & Snakes.
 In 2023, she played Harrison in Gareth Edwards science-fiction film The Creator.